-- a) The Condominium Act, other provincial legislation, policies, regulations and guidelines; - b) Provision of adequate sewage and water service, amenities and public facilities; - c) Impact on the transportation system and adjacent land uses; - d) The condominium, condominium units and common elements are suitable for their intended use and implement the requirements of the implementing Zoning By-law; and, - e) The feasibility of the proposal with regard to the other provisionprovisions of this Plan, provincial legislation, policies, regulations and guidelines and supporting studies for the use proposed. - f) All existing natural and cultural heritage features and functions within and adjacent to the subject lands both on the site and in the water adjacent to the site, including the shoreline characteristics such as type of littoral community and physical characteristics, the anticipated impact of the development and any measures proposed to mitigate the anticipated impacts of the development on the features; - g) The area of land that is to be conveyed or dedicated for public purposes; and, - h) The financial impact on the Municipality. - L.8.6.2 Prior to filing a formal condominium application, the applicant shall undertake a pre-consultation meeting with municipal staff and commenting agencies to ensure that all required supporting studies and documentation are identified and prepared by the applicant. - L.8.6.3 The Municipality may require that the applicant provide any other information or material that the Municipality considers it may need to adequately consider the application.
+- a) The Condominium Act, other provincial legislation, policies, regulations and guidelines; - b) Provision of adequate sewage and water service, amenities and public facilities; - c) Impact on the transportation system and adjacent land uses; - d) The condominium, condominium units and common elements are suitable for their intended use and implement the requirements of the implementing Zoning By-law; and, - e) The feasibility of the proposal with regard to the other provision of this Plan, provincial legislation, policies, regulations and guidelines and supporting studies for the use proposed. - L.8.6.2 Prior to filing a formal condominium application, the applicant shall undertake a preconsultation meeting with municipal staff and commenting agencies to ensure that all required supporting studies and documentation are identified and prepared by the applicant. - L.8.6.3 The Municipality may require that the applicant provide any other information or material that the Municipality considers it may need to adequately consider the application.
 The Municipality shall attach to the approval of a plan of condominium such conditions it deems appropriate.